Students in grades 5-8 are requested to each bring in the following:

 Behavior Expectations

 Students are expected to treat each other and the school staff with respect at all times, be honest in their words and actions, move in a safe way that avoids harm to themselves and others, and put forth their best effort in all of their work.
-This expectation includes interactions over remote learning tools (email, Google Classroom, Meet, Hangouts, etc.).
+This expectation includes interactions over digital learning tools (email, Google Classroom, etc.).
 Violations of these expectations will be handled according to the severity of the infraction.

 Cheating is not tolerated.
 This includes plagiarism - copying another’s words and claiming them as your own.
 Any student caught cheating or plagiarizing will receive a zero for the assignment and be given the opportunity to re-do the work on their own time.